 Invest in Multiple Stocks at Once with Motif Investing

-If that explanation of how to buy stocks without a broker seems confusing, there is another option that will let you purchase multiple stocks at the same time, and pay fewer transaction fees.
+If that explanation of how to buy stocks online without a broker seems confusing, there is another option that will let you purchase multiple stocks at the same time, and pay fewer transaction fees.

 Motif Investing lets you purchase as many as thirty stocks at once by buying a “motif” of companies’ shares.